-Search by location, type of college, your area of interest, and many other criteria.
+Search by location, size, academic program and many other criteria.
 It also includes what students actually pay after financial aid is included (the net price), graduation rates, and information about how much students typically borrow.

 Helps you find the perfect school and sends you reminders about application deadlines and scholarships matches.